earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ## Order of Execution

-Unless you tell CircleCi otherwise, it will attempt to run the jobs in a workflow in parrallell.
+Unless you tell CircleCi otherwise, it will attempt to run the jobs in a workflow in parallel.
 This comes in handy when you have large workflows or a lot of tests that take a long time to run.
-You could split your test runs into seperate jobs and then CircleCi wouuld run them at the same time, saving you time.
+You could split your test runs into separate jobs and then CircleCi would run them at the same time for example.

-But the way we have our current workflow set up, I don't want to push any builds with failing tests up to Dockerhub, so in this case I don't want to run the jobs in parrellel.
+But the way we have our current workflow set up, I don't want to push any builds with failing tests up to Dockerhub, so in this case I don't want to run the jobs in parallel.
 Instead, I only want to push to Dockerhub after I know all the tests have passed.

-No problem.
 I can tell CircleCi to wait by altering the `config.yml` like this.

 ```yml
 workflows: